v-nanov/PicsNearMe/README.md

 The steps they provide are high level and I found success in gaining the access token by using a proxy: http://instagram.pixelunion.net

+The PNInstagramPhotoManager class caches the photos of the downloaded images in order to prevent redundant downloads.

 [Troubleshooting]
 If you are using a simulator, your login might be blocked.
 This is because by default the simulator desables http requests.
 To fix this, turn it on in iOS Settings> Developer> Allow HTTP services
 Then terminate the app and relaunch it.